If you’re interested in learning how to get rid of mice without killing your pets, you’ve come to the right place.

 Use Electronic Traps

-Electronic traps are somewhat expensive but can be reused multiple times.
+Electronic traps are somewhat expensive lethal traps but “clean” and can be reused multiple times.
 They have a high success rate and work by killing a mouse with electric shock.

 The units are totally enclosed – the mouse will run inside, where it will be electrocuted and killed.
 As you can imagine, these units pose no threat to pets since the entry points are too small for mice to get inside.